Azure/iot-hub-device-update-yocto/README.md

     git clone --depth 1 --branch $yocto_release git://git.yoctoproject.org/meta-raspberrypi
     ```

-5. Within the same directory we are now going to include the Device Update for IotHub layers which builds Device Update and provides those artifacts for the `meta-raspberrypi-adu` layer which integrates Device Update and modifies the image build instructions within `meta-raspberrypi` to output the `adu-base-image-<machine-name>.wic.gz` and `adu-update-image-<machine-name>.swu` which can be used to test out Device Update for IotHub.
+5. Within the same directory we are now going to include the Device Update for IotHub layers which builds Device Update agent and provides those artifacts for the `meta-raspberrypi-adu` layer.
+The `meta-raspberrypi-adu` layer then integrates the Device Update agent and modifies the image build instructions within `meta-raspberrypi` to output the `adu-base-image-<machine-name>.wic.gz` and `adu-update-image-<machine-name>.swu`.
+These are artifacts are what is used to test out Device Update for IotHub.
 For more information on these layers and their outputs please read the `README.md` in each of the repos.

     1. From within the `yocto` directory checkout `meta-azure-device-update` at the version of Device Update you plan to use in your test.